2105 Patent Eligible Subject Matter — Living Subject Matter [R-08.2017]

-The decision of the Supreme Court in Diamond v.
-Chakrabarty, 447 U.S. 303, 206 USPQ 193 (1980), held that microorganisms produced by genetic engineering are not excluded from patent protection by 35 U.S.C.
-101. It is clear from Chakrabarty and subsequent judicial decisions that the question of whether or not an invention embraces living matter is irrelevant to the issue of patentability.
-Note, however, that Congress has excluded claims directed to or encompassing a human organism from patentability.
+Prior to 1980, it was widely believed that living subject matter was not eligible for patenting, either because such subject matter did not fall within a statutory category, or because it was a judicial exception to patent eligibility.
+However, the decision of the Supreme Court in Diamond v.
+Chakrabarty, 447 U.S. 303, 206 USPQ 193 (1980), made it clear that the question of whether an invention embraces living matter is irrelevant to the issue of patent eligibility.
+Note, however, that Congress has excluded claims directed to or encompassing a human organism from eligibility.
 See The Leahy-Smith America Invents Act (AIA), Pub.
 L. 112-29, sec.
 33(a), 125 Stat.
 284 (September 16, 2011).

 With respect to plant subject matter, the Supreme Court held that patentable subject matter under 35 U.S.C.
 101 includes newly developed plant breeds, even though plant protection is also available under the Plant Patent Act (35 U.S.C.
 161 - 164 ) and the Plant Variety Protection Act (7 U.S.C.
 2321 et. seq.).
 J.E.M.
 Ag Supply, Inc. v.
 Pioneer Hi-Bred Int’ l, Inc., 534 U.S. 124, 143-46, 122 S.Ct.
 593, 605-06, 60 USPQ2d 1865, 1874 (2001) (The scope of coverage of 35 U.S.C.
 101 is not limited by the Plant Patent Act or the Plant Variety Protection Act; each statute can be regarded as effective because of its different requirements and protections).

-See MPEP § 2106, subsection I, for a discussion of the categories of statutory subject matter.B.
-Living Subject Matter May Be Eligible for Patent Protection
+See MPEP § 2106.03 for a discussion of the categories of statutory subject matter.

 [T]he U.S. Patent Office has already issued patents on genes, stems cells, animals with human genes, and a host of non-biologic products used by humans, but it has not issued patents on claims directed to human organisms, including human embryos and fetuses.
 My amendment would not affect the former, but would simply affirm the latter.